This document contains standard operating procedures (SOPs) for the OBO Foundry Operations Committee, and is intended for internal use only.

 In summary, the designated NOR Reviewer is considered the final arbiter of requirements, and in some cases might have to clarify which suggestions made by other reviewers are required (MUST), which are simply good to do but not required (SHOULD), and which should not be done (MUST NOT).

-Once the reviewer has decided whether a new ontology meets the requirements, they present their review and recommendation to the OBO Ops committee.
+Once the reviewer has decided whether a new ontology meets the requirements, they present their review and recommendation to the OBO Operations Committee during the next OBO Ops meeting.
 The committee can ask the reviewer for clarifications, and then the people on the call make the decision about whether to accept the ontology.
 The decision is made by “consensus” on the call: i.e., no one objects strenuously.
 No quorum (minimum number of attendees) on the call is required.

-Once a new ontology has been accepted, the ontology owner should be notified by the ontology reviewer, both in the ticket and also via email (they were required to supply their email address as part of their new ontology request), ccing obo-discuss & obo-operations-committee.
-The following template should be used to let the ontology owner know that their ontology was accepted, and informing them about the next steps they should take:
+Once a new ontology has been accepted, the ontology owner should be notified by the ontology reviewer, both in the ticket and also via email, cc-ing the obo-discuss & obo-operations-committee mailing lists.
+The following template should be used to let the ontology owner know that their ontology was accepted, and to inform them about the next steps they should take:

 “Thank you again for your ontology submission to the OBO Foundry.
 We are happy to inform you that your ontology (YOURID) has been accepted following discussion in the OBO Operations Committee meeting, YYYY-MM-DD.
 Before we can add it to the OBO ontology registry you need to complete the following steps.